HampiSK/Marching-Squares/README.md

    - A Makefile will be generated.
    - Build using: `make`
    - Executable is generated here: `Binaries/<platform>/Dev/<game_name>`

-## Included
-- Example Code:
-  * `/Game/Source` - Directory contains an example game implementation.
-  * `/Game/Resource`
-- `/Dependencies` directory for all game dependencies:
-  * `./Build-Dependencies.lua` - Defines the setup order of dependencies.
-  * `./Build-Raylib.lua` - Includes the game engine (`Raylib v6.0`).
-  * Additional dependencies can be added similarly.
-- A simple `.gitignore` to exclude project files and binaries.
-- Premake binaries for Windows and Linux (`Premake v5.0-beta2`).

 ## License
 - The repository itself is licensed under the terms described in `LICENSE`.